Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Examples

-We now construct a set function $g:2^X\rightarrow \mathbb{R}$ of the form (\ref{monotoneform}) and show that $g$ fails to satisfy~(\ref{sufneccondition}) and (\ref{sufneccond2}) simultaneously, which implies that there does not exist a polymatroid function $g$ such that $c(g)=b(f)$.
-However, for the polymatroid function $g$ we construct in Theorem~\ref{Extensionthm}, it turns out that $c(g)$ is very close to $b(f)$ and is much smaller than $c(f)$.
+We first majorizingly extend $f:\mathcal{I}\rightarrow\mathbb{R}$ to a polymatroid function $g_1$ defined on the whole power set.
+Then we show that there does not exist a polymatroid extension $g_2$ such that $c(g_2)=b(f)$.
+However, for the majorizing extension $g_1$, it turns out that $c(g_1)$ is very close to $b(f)$ and is much smaller than $c(f)$.